Franklin-Dev/LayoutSheet/README.md

 # LayoutSheet
 Java Codes for LayoutSheet Extension for MIT App Inventor 2

-Changes in v4: Cancelled property fixed, height now works with percentage, fixed radius adaptation, left properties from the first version of code, updated certain obsolete java statements, removed code and propideties in use.
+Changes in v4: I rewrote the code based on the first version, Fixed the cancel problem, Removed unused blocks left some properties from old version, Fixed radius mismatching problem, Updated gravity data, Updated deprecated java syntaxes

 NOTE : Republishing this extension without giving link of the repo is prohibited